PaugelS20/tca-farkle/README.md

 This is my Farkle Companion App.
-It essentially is a points and game tracker for the dice game Farkle.
+It tracks points and adds them for the dice game Farkle.
+It also tracks average Farkles and the shortest, longest, and average game times.
+It also has a leaderboard to show wins, losses, players, and averages.